lsoehn/lod/README.md

 | 10.4   | 9.5-10.4 | 7.2-7.4 | None                                 |
 | 7.6    | 7.6      | 7.0-7.2 | None                                 |

-## Tests
+## Tests, Upgrades, Fixes

-This extension comes with a range configurations for analyses and tests that work with the tools listed in its Composer dev requirements.
+This extension comes with a range configurations for analyses, tests, and automatic fixes that work with the tools listed in its Composer dev requirements.
 All dev requirements should be installed at project level.

 All examples given here assume that tests are executed from the root folder of a TYPO3 project and this extension is located in the `packages` folder for development purposes.